 Gastroenterology is a unique field, so the advice you receive needs to be equally specialised.

-When you are a Medical Protection member, you benefit from more than 130 years of experience defending doctors and other healthcare professionals.
-That isn’t just a number – it’s 13 decades of specialist expertise that we use to protect you long into the future.
+As a Medical Protection member, you benefit from more than 130 years of experience defending doctors and other healthcare professionals.
+That isn’t just a number – it’s more than 13 decades of specialist expertise that we use to protect you long into the future.

 Gastroenterology has developed into a branch of medicine involving many different and advanced therapeutic endoscopic procedures.
 Each procedure has associated inherent risks and complications.
 Sometimes, endoscopy procedures do not go as planned, but the impact is inconsequential.
 However, a series of minor adverse events may culminate in a significant adverse event.
 Medicolegal cases are not uncommon due to the significant impact the complications can have on patients’ lifestyles.

 We know that population-based bowel cancer screening exposes healthy, asymptomatic individuals to sedation and invasive procedures.

 Most cases reported to Medical Protection relate to elective procedures undertaken

 outside the NHS.

 Claims in gastroenterology can sometimes lead to large financial settlements.
 The value of a settled claim will often include compensation for care and loss of earnings, if applicable, in addition to an award for the damage that resulted from a breach of duty.
 Complications can result in the patient requiring additional surgery – such as an ileostomy or colostomy – and, in some cases, death.
 The value of each claim varies enormously, with our highest gastroenterology total case payment (claimant damages, costs and legal costs) 2006-2015, being well in excess of £700,000.